-The Story of the Young Slave Girl of Naaman – Courage in Captivity
+The Story of the Young Slave Girl of Naaman who had Courage though she lived in Captivity

-She had been taken from her home in Israel — away from her parents, her friends, her people, and everything familiar.
+She had been taken from her home in Israel to be a slave.
+She had been taken from her parents, her friends, her people, and everything familiar.

 Now she lived as a slave in a foreign land, serving the wife of a powerful Syrian commander named Naaman.

-Naaman, her master, had leprosy — an incurable disease that brought pain, shame, and isolation.
+Naaman, her master, had leprosy which was in those days an incurable disease that brought pain, shame, and isolation.

 She said to her mistress in 2 Kings 5:3: